 Traditionally, it was believed that whitefly-transmitted viruses do not replicate in their vectors.
 However, recent evidence suggests that some viruses, particularly begomoviruses, may replicate within their whitefly hosts.
 Viruses pose a great threat to animal and plant health worldwide.
 Whereas most plant viruses only replicate in plant hosts, some also replicate in their animal (insect) vector.
 A detailed knowledge of host expansion will give a better understanding of virus evolution, and identification of virus and host components involved in this process can lead to new strategies to combat virus spread.
 Research has revealed that a plant DNA virus has evolved to induce and recruit insect DNA synthesis machinery to support its replication in vector salivary glands.
 This sheds light on the understanding of TYLCV-whitefly interactions and provides insights into how a plant virus may evolve to infect and replicate in an insect vector (He et al., 2020).

 The mechanism of virus replication in whiteflies involves recruitment of host cellular machinery.
 Geminiviruses comprise a large family of plant-infecting, single-stranded DNA viruses that cause serious crop losses worldwide.
-Research reports evidence and insight into the replication of the geminivirus tomato yellow leaf curl virus (TYLCV) in the whitefly (Bemisia tabaci) vector and that replication is mainly in the salivary glands.
+Research reports evidence and insight into the replication of the geminivirus tomato yellow leaf curl virus (TYLCV) in the whitefly (B. tabaci) vector and that replication is mainly in the salivary glands.
 It was found that TYLCV induces DNA synthesis machinery, proliferating cell nuclear antigen (PCNA) and DNA polymerase δ (Polδ), to establish a replication-competent environment in whiteflies.
 TYLCV replication-associated protein (Rep) interacts with whitefly PCNA, which recruits DNA Polδ for virus replication (He et al., 2020).

 Not all begomoviruses replicate in whiteflies, indicating specificity in virus-vector interactions.
 In contrast, another geminivirus, papaya leaf curl China virus (PaLCuCNV), does not replicate in the whitefly vector.
 PaLCuCNV does not induce DNA-synthesis machinery, and the Rep does not interact with whitefly PCNA.
 These findings reveal important mechanisms by which a plant DNA virus replicates across the kingdom barrier in an insect and may help to explain the global spread of this devastating pathogen (He et al., 2020).